cloud-ark/kubeplus/Guidelines.md

   }
 ```

+## 10) Document names and labels needed to be used with Custom Resources

+You may have special requirements for naming your custom resource instances or some of their
+Spec properties.
+Similarly you may requirements related to the labels that need to be added on them.
+Document this information with OpenAPI Spec annotations that you will define for your Type definitions.
+That way this information will help application developers when they are trying to compose/use your custom resources
+alongside custom resources from other Operators.

 # Packaging guidelines

-## 10) Generate Kube OpenAPI Spec for your Custom Resources
+## 11) Generate Kube OpenAPI Spec for your Custom Resources

 We have developed a [tool](https://github.com/cloud-ark/kubeplus/tree/master/openapi-spec-generator) that you can use for generating Kube OpenAPI Spec for your custom resources.
 It wraps code available in [kube-openapi repository](https://github.com/kubernetes/kube-openapi)
 in an easy to use script.
 You can use this tool to generate OpenAPI Spec for your custom resources.
 The generated Kube OpenAPI Spec documentation for sample Postgres custom resource is
 [here](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/postgres-crd-v2-chart/openapispec.json).
-The OpenAPI Spec for your Operator provides a single place where documentation is available for the entire type
+The OpenAPI Spec for your Operator provides a single place where documentation is available for the entire Type
 definition hierarchy for the custom resources defined by your Operator.

-## 11) Package Operator as Helm Chart
+## 12) Package Operator as Helm Chart

 Create a Helm chart for your Operator.
 The chart should include two things: